VedantSugandh/VedantSugandh/README.md

 ### 🤗Welcome to my Github Profile
  I am a data analyst with a strong background in accounting and sales.
-Using data to drive business growth has always been my passion, and after several years in these fields, I decided to transition to data analysis.
+Using data to drive business growth has always been my passion, and after 2 years in these fields, I decided to transition to data analysis.
 I am proficient in SQL, Python, and data visualization tools like Tableau and Power BI, and  statistical analysis.
 As a data analyst, I am committed to delivering accurate and actionable insights to help businesses make better decisions.
 I enjoy working with cross-functional teams and am always looking for new challenges and opportunities to learn and grow.